Tuscan wine: History

 Following the end of the Napoleonic Wars, Tuscany returned to the rule of the Habsburgs.
 It was at this point that the statesman Bettino Ricasoli inherited his family ancestral estate in Broglio located in the heart of the Chianti Classico zone.
 Determined to improve the estate, Ricasoli traveled throughout Germany and France, studying the grape varieties and viticultural practices.
 He imported several of the varieties back to Tuscany and experimented with different varieties in his vineyards.
 However, in his experiments Ricasoli discovered that three local varieties—Sangiovese, Canaiolo and Malvasia—produced the best wine.
 In 1848, revolutions broke out in Italy and Ricasoli's beloved wife died, leaving him with little interest to devote to wine.
-In the 1850s Oidium Uncinula necator and war devastated most of Tuscany's vineyards with many peasant farmers leaving for other parts of Italy or to emigrate to the Americas.
+In the 1850s Oidium Erysiphe necator and war devastated most of Tuscany's vineyards with many peasant farmers leaving for other parts of Italy or to emigrate to the Americas.
 Under the mezzadria employment arrangement, most of the wine produced by peasants was drunk by their landlords.
 Peasants stretched their meagre supply with water, labelling the resulting drink l'acqua pazza (lit. 'crazy water').